|FDA Guidance for Industry: Food Labeling Guide||Labeling and nutrition guidance documents from the Food & Drug Administration.|

 |Labeling for Food Producers and Processors||UVM fact sheet for clarifying label requirements on food products commonly sold in Vermont.|

 |When You're Healthy, We're All Healthy||Video for food establishments to share with food workers about how to keep illnesses from spreading.|

 |Log Sheets||Print these food safety log sheet templates for use in your establishment.|

-- Documentation of a process authority review, if producing low-acid canned foods, acidified foods, or if requested by the Health Department
+Do I need a product review from a process authority?
+A process authority review is required before producing low-acid canned foods, acidified foods, or if it is requested by the Health Department.

 What needs to be on the product label?
 Basic labeling requirements for products commonly made in Vermont can be found on this UVM Extension Factsheet.
 Detailed information about federal requirements can be found in the FDA Labeling & Nutrition Guidance for Industry.

 Do I have to register with the Food & Drug Administration (FDA)?
 Food processors, warehouses, and distribution centers need to register with the FDA.
 Find more information here to evaluate requirements for your facility about FDA Food Facility Registration.